-The term “goodwill” refers to that intangible asset that comes into play only when a company is planning to acquire another company and is willing to pay a price that is significantly higher than the fair market value of the net assets of the company.
-In short, the goodwill can be seen as the difference between the purchase price and the fair market value of a company’s identifiable assets and liabilities.
+The term "goodwill" refers to that intangible asset that comes into play only when a company is planning to acquire another company and is willing to pay a price that is significantly higher than the fair market value of the company's net assets.
+In short, goodwill can be seen as the difference between the purchase price and the fair market value of a company’s identifiable assets and liabilities.

 The calculation of the goodwill equation is done by adding the consideration paid, the fair value of non-controlling interests, and the fair value of previous equity interests and then deducting the fair value of net assets of the company.